Morena 6 support resources

 Is Morena pure Java(tm) code?

-Why my scanner does not accept my settings?
+Why does my scanner not accept my settings?

 12/16 bit scanning is not defined by the Twain specification and thus it is not supported by Morena.

-What is TwainProxy application?
+What is a TwainProxy application?

-What is behaviour mask?
+What is a behaviour mask?

 Because of some bugs in TWAIN drivers for some popular scanners, Morena implicitly works in a workaround mode.
 To turn off the workaround mode use setBehaviorMask(0) on TwainSource instance.
 The image acquisition can be much more efficient in this case, but on the other hand, if your scanner's driver has the mentioned bug, this will crash your application.

-What to do with "The license expired on ...!" error?
+What can I do about "The license expired on ...!" error?

 Morena license files are stored in morena_license.jar by default.
 There are property files and their digital signatures inside.
-Make sure that this archive is listed in your class path and is loaded by the same class loader as Morena classes.
+Make sure that this archive is listed in your class path and is loaded by the same class loader as the Morena classes.

-How to find out what's wrong?
+How can I find out what's wrong?

 One common good step to solve the problem is cleaning:

-b) Test our MorenaStudio applet.
+2. Test our MorenaStudio applet.